Suffolk Police supports the use of social media as a means

 information at a local level.

-provide members of the public with an insight into their work, as
+members of the public with an insight into their work, as well as

 You can also follow senior officers, police constables and